-You may have heard that Jimmy Albertson sustained a significant number of injuries at the most recent Monster Energy Supercross round, Daytona, and now information has been released on how you can help.
-Just how many issues is he dealing with currently?
+You may have heard that Jimmy Albertson sustained a significant number of injuries at the tenth Monster Energy Supercross round, Daytona, but just how many issues is he dealing with currently?

 Are you in a position to help one of the most likeable riders in the pits?
 You could click any of the R2R links above and donate on that page.
 If you are not able to do that, you could always leave a positive comment that'll boost morale.